We talk to dermatologist, Marta Vilavella Rius, about skin care

 2. Can you offer me any advice on how to look after the skin on our faces and protect it from wearing a mask?

 The most important thing is to try and keep the skin as clean as possible.
 We need to have a strict skin hygiene regime morning and night using a cleanser that is suitable for the type of skin we have.
 We should use light moisturisers, such as oil-free gels or gel-creams.
 We must apply sun screen as masks do not offer 100% protection from the sun.
-We once again recommend products that are light and have non-comedogenic formulae.
+We once again recommend products that are light and have non-comedogenic formula.
 Disposable masks must be changed and reusable cloth masks washed frequently.

 If we have acne and it doesn’t improve following these tips, visit a dermatologist who can prescribe oral or topical medication depending on the severity of each case.